erroronline1/caro/readme.md

 * updates on order data given the ordered items text can and has been added an order identification and the ERP-system is able to hand it back
 * customer data import for records, based on name and date of birth

-The customer data import is executed per request, updates on case states and order data is executed via cron on request of the landing page depending on the interval configured within [config.ini](#runtime-variables).
+The customer data import is executed per request, updates on case states and order data is executed via cron as part of a notification request depending on the interval configured within [config.ini](#runtime-variables).

 [Content](#content)